The Importance of Cyber Security in FinTech

 As more of us turn our backs on traditional bricks and mortar banking institutions, we’re signing up to digital banks in increasing numbers.
 This move online has in turn led to encouragement from the industry to be extra diligent and take your online security seriously.

-Also, fully digital organizations like Chime, Digit, and Level are offering a more convenient mobile banking service and have had to develop cutting-edge encryption, multi-factor authentication tools to log into your account, fingerprint payment authentications, and the ability to lock your card instantly if you lose it.
+Fully digital organizations like Chime, Digit, and Level are offering a more convenient mobile banking service and have had to develop cutting-edge encryption, multi-factor authentication tools to log into your account, fingerprint payment authentications, and the ability to lock your card instantly if you lose it.

 All-digital banks have to have these controls in place because any breach would be a disaster for the reputation of the industry.
 However, there’s only so much the banks can do.
 Organizations are keen to remind us that the majority of data breaches are a result of human error, so always make sure to never click on suspicious links, always access your account over a secure WiFi connection, use a strong password and keep your device updated with the latest patches.

-Luckily, most digital banks have so many layers of cyber security protection now, that even if your device is breached, it’ll still be quite a task for an attacker to get their hands on your cash.
+Luckily, most digital banks have so many layers of cybersecurity protection now, that even if your device is breached, it’ll still be quite a task for an attacker to get their hands on your cash.

 Fintech Regulations